Catholic Church in Nicaragua

 The Catholic Church in Nicaragua is the Nicaraguan part of the worldwide Catholic Church, under the spiritual leadership of the Pope, curia in Rome, and the Conference of Nicaraguan Bishops.

+Overview

+According to the 2005 census, Catholics made up 58.5% of the population.
+A market research survey in 2019 showed that the percentage of Catholics was decreasing and was down to 45%.

-There are 2,452,985 Catholics in Nicaragua- approximately 58,5% of the total population according to the INEC census from 2004.
-More recent surveys suggest the percentage of Catholics in this nation could be as low as 40%.
-The country is divided into seven dioceses including one archdiocese.
+The country is divided into nine dioceses including one archdiocese.

 Evangelization of Nicaragua began shortly after the Spanish conquest.
 In 1532, the first bishop took jurisdiction in the country.
 Jesuits were the leaders in mission work in the colonial period, which last till the 1820s.
 After Nicaragua became a republic in 1838, evangelization intensified, reaching the Atlantic coastline.